agardnerIT/site/_posts/2021/2021-03-23-keptn-pipelines.md

 ![pipeline_alerting_standard](/images/postimages/pipeline_alerting_standard.png)

-Don't want Email alerts anymore?
+No longer want email alerts?
 Fine.
 Just uninstall the email service (or tell it to stop listening for "send alert" events) from the coordination component and your emails stops.

 ![pipeline_alerting_standard_only_slack](/images/postimages/pipeline_alerting_standard_only_slack.png)